Is Tamsulosin like Viagra? All You Need To Know

 Tamsulosin treats Benign Prostatic Hyperplasia (BPH) or prostate gland enlargement.

-Sildenafil (Viagra) helps treat Erectile Dysfunction (ED).
-It is the inability to get or maintain erections.
+Viagra is used to treat Erectile Dysfunction (ED).
+It is the inability to get or maintain a firm erection.

 But Viagra may also help treat BPH.
-Also, BPH may lead to sexual problems like ED and Premature Ejaculation (PE).
+Also, BPH may lead to sexual dysfunctions like ED and Premature Ejaculation (PE).

 So, can Tamsulosin treat male sexual issues too?
 Is Tamsulosin like Viagra?

-This article compares the uses of Tamsulosin and Sildenafil (Viagra).
+This article compares the uses of Tamsulosin and Viagra.

 Is Tamsulosin like Viagra

 The FDA has approved Tamsulosin and Viagra to treat different medical conditions.
-Tamsulosin is an alpha-blocker designed to treat urinary health issues.
+Tamsulosin, known by the brand name Flomax, is an Alpha-Blocker designed to treat urinary health issues.

-Viagra is only approved to treat Erectile Dysfunction.
-But, generic Viagra (Sildenafil) may also treat enlarged prostate.
+The FDA has approved Viagra only for an Erectile Dysfunction treatment.
+But, Generic Viagra (Sildenafil) may also treat BPH or enlarged prostate.

-Let us learn how Tamsulosin and Sildenafil work and if they are similar.
+Let us learn how Tamsulosin and Sildenafil work and if they are similar or not.

 How do Tamsulosin and Sildenafil work